chloebubble/batstat/README.md

 # batstat

-A battery status display for macOS that provides detailed information about your MacBook's battery health and power status.
+A beautiful battery status display for macOS that provides detailed information about your MacBook's battery health and power status.

 ## Requirements

-- macOS (uses `ioreg` and `system_profiler` for battery information)
+- macOS (uses `pmset` and `system_profiler` for battery information)
 - Python 3.11+
 - uv (for package management)